ajmedeio/portfolio/content/endeavors/4_advising/2_hcsab.md

 title: Honors College Student Advisory Board
 tags: umd, dcc
 ---
+> [!info] INCOMPLETE
-Explain HCSAB and how I was selected as a founding member.
+> Explain HCSAB and how I was selected as a founding member.